Date Established: 6/14/2010

 9. The inquiry report must include:

-a) a statement of the original
+a) A statement of the original allegation

-b) the name and position of the respondent
+b) The name and position of the respondent

-c) a statement of how the inquiry was conducted
+c) A statement of how the inquiry was conducted

-d) a summary of the findings and the basis for the determination as to whether the charges warrant an investigation
+d) A summary of the findings and the basis for the determination as to whether the charges warrant an investigation

 e) recommendation(s) for action by the VPR

-f) the sponsor of the research, noting if support is from Public Health Service.
+f) The sponsor of the research, noting if support is from Public Health Service

 10. The respondent will be provided with a copy of the inquiry report and given the opportunity to comment on the allegation(s) or findings.
 Comments must be submitted in writing within fifteen days of receiving the inquiry report and will be included in the final inquiry report issued to the VPR.